Lawyer For Restraining Orders

 Restraining orders result from when a person files paperwork with the court to ask for protection by ways of a restraining order to be imposed on the aggressor or perpetrator.
 If there is enough of a factual basis to support a temporary restraining order, one will be granted until the actual hearing for the Judge to determine if the restraining order should be permanent.

 The length of the restraining order can be months or years depending on the seriousness of each case.
-If you are the one applying for a restraining order, or the one responding to a restraining order, it would be wise to have an attorney by your side in court.
+If you are the one applying for a restraining order, or the one responding to a restraining order, it would be wise to have a criminal defense attorney by your side in court.